-It’s essential to show that you are energetic, dynamic, and funny to say, alive.
+It’s essential to show that you are energetic, dynamic, and funny, to say, alive.
 Don’t freeze to death in one place.
 You are not a concrete statue.
 When you want to highlight something, move forward to the audience.
-This gesture will convince listeners in your rectitude.
-Use your hands to signify important points.
+This gesture will convince listeners of your righteousness.
+Use your hands to signify essential points.
 At the same time, don’t push yourself too hard.

 We have already mentioned this, but it does make a huge difference.
 No one likes listening to an orator who doesn’t pick up his head from his notes.
 You came here not to read from a piece of paper but to share something significant.

-An experienced public speaker always keeps a close eye on the attention and the involvement of the audience.
-He or she always moves from the front rows to the back ones.
+An experienced public speaker always keeps a close eye on the attention and involvement of the audience.
+The speaker always moves from the front rows to the back ones.
 Even if you need to use notes, don’t concentrate on this.
-They must include bullet points that help you to stick to the plan of your speech.
+They must include bullet points that help you stick to your speech’s plan.

 Study your audience

 No, we don’t mean that you have to examine their clothes.
-Mind the cultural, national, religious, and other peculiarities of the listeners.
-For example, for the Chinese and Japanese people, long eye contact may cause negative feelings as it’s typical for the eastern cultures.
+Mind the listeners’ cultural, national, religious, and other peculiarities.
+For example, prolonged eye contact may cause negative feelings for the Chinese and Japanese people, as it’s typical for eastern cultures.

 We all like to make jokes that help to lighten the mood.
 You have to be very careful while cracking jokes on cultural or religious themes.
 Your face should not be stiff.
 A slight friendly smile is the foundation of your magnetism as a public speaker.

 When you change topics, try to indicate this with your facial expressions.
-For example, you can raise your eyebrows, slightly turn your head, etc. If you are sitting, your posture must be relaxed and your hands must be involved.
+For example, you can raise eyebrows, slightly turn your head, etc. If you are sitting, your posture must be relaxed, and your hands must be involved.

 Don’t concentrate on small failures

 Take every unexpected situation with a grain of salt.
 There is nothing criminal if the microphone doesn’t work, a glass of waterfalls, or you make a long pause.
-You can’t show the perplexity or negative attitude towards unfavorable moments.
+You can’t show perplexity or a negative attitude towards unfavourable moments.
 Don’t let these trifles spoil your hour of triumph.
-Treat such accidents with a bit of humor and take advantage of the event.
+Treat such accidents with humour and take advantage of the event.
 An orator must control the situation and show that it doesn’t spot him from conveying his thoughts.